-The aim of our conference is to better understand how cultural diversity and issues related to migration are potential resources that contribute to children’s positive educational experiences and promote school success.
+The aim of our conference is to advance state-of-the-art research focusing on how cultural diversity and issues related to migration contribute to children’s educational experiences and adjustment.

 We welcome submissions from graduate students and professionals from across disciplines, including education, psychology, sociology, migration studies, and related fields.

 We are looking forward to another stimulating conference!

 Linda Juang, Maja K. Schachner, and the CDME Organizing Team

 Tuğçe Aral, David Kunyu, Hanna Löhmannsröben, Sharleen Pevec, & Miriam Schwarzenthal